 When the presentation ends, most of us send our slides with an email summary and next steps.
 But your slides only communicate a portion of your message, and emails often get lost in the shuffle.

-Best of all, creating those recordings is easy.
-Simply press record at the start of your presentation in your video conferencing software.
-You can share the large downloadable video file it produces with your prospect, or better yet, integrate your video conferencing software with a video platform like Panopto that makes sharing a private video or meeting recording as easy as sharing a link.
+Best of all, creating those recordings is as easy as pressing record at the start of your presentation in your video conferencing software.
+You can share the large downloadable video file it produces with your prospect, or better yet, integrate Panopto with your video conferencing software to simplify sharing meeting recordings — Panopto automatically uploads your meeting recording to a secure video library and processes it so your audience can watch it on-demand, on any device, with the click of a link.